bryan-bar/terraform-provider-toolbox/README.md

   * Additional volume's UUID after formatting for tracking

 Alternative Solutions:
-* [External provider](https://registry.terraform.io/providers/hashicorp/external/latest/docs) - Data source which allows for external program execution and exposes output for use in a terraform (expects no side-effects as it will execute with every terraform run)
+* [External provider by HashiCorp](https://registry.terraform.io/providers/hashicorp/external/latest/docs) - Data source which allows for external program execution and exposes output for use in a terraform (expects no side-effects as it will execute with every terraform run)
-* [remote-exec provisioner](https://developer.hashicorp.com/terraform/language/resources/provisioners/remote-exec) - Remote executable defined within a resource and executed after resource is created (requires temp files to read ouput back into terraform).
+* [remote-exec provisioner by HashiCorp](https://developer.hashicorp.com/terraform/language/resources/provisioners/remote-exec) - Remote executable defined within a resource and executed after resource is created (requires temp files to read ouput back into terraform).
-* [local-exec provisioner](https://developer.hashicorp.com/terraform/language/resources/provisioners/local-exec) - Local executable defined within a resource and executed after a resource is created (requires temp files to read ouput back into terraform).
+* [local-exec provisioner by HashiCorp](https://developer.hashicorp.com/terraform/language/resources/provisioners/local-exec) - Local executable defined within a resource and executed after a resource is created (requires temp files to read ouput back into terraform).
-* [cloudinit provider](https://registry.terraform.io/providers/hashicorp/cloudinit/latest/docs) - Cloud-Init configuration to override defaults from a resources used image.
+* [cloudinit provider by HashiCorp](https://registry.terraform.io/providers/hashicorp/cloudinit/latest/docs) - Cloud-Init configuration to override defaults from a resources used image.
-* [external shell module](https://registry.terraform.io/modules/Invicton-Labs/shell-resource/external/latest) - Execute an external program on the local instance and expose output for use in terraform (temp files needed to read final output)
+* [external shell module by Invicton Labs](https://registry.terraform.io/modules/Invicton-Labs/shell-resource/external/latest) - Execute an external program on the local instance and expose output for use in terraform (temp files needed to read final output)
-* [SSH provider](https://registry.terraform.io/providers/loafoe/ssh/latest/docs) - Execute an external program on a remote instance and expose the output for use in terraform.
+* [SSH provider by loafoe](https://registry.terraform.io/providers/loafoe/ssh/latest/docs) - Execute an external program on a remote instance and expose the output for use in terraform.
-* [shell provider](https://registry.terraform.io/providers/scottwinkler/shell/latest/docs) - Execute an external program on the local instance and expose the output for use in terraform.
+* [shell provider by scottwinkler](https://registry.terraform.io/providers/scottwinkler/shell/latest/docs) - Execute an external program on the local instance and expose the output for use in terraform.
-* [restapi provider](https://registry.terraform.io/providers/Mastercard/restapi/latest/docs) - Use of a rest api within the terraform lifecycle.
+* [restapi provider by Mastercard](https://registry.terraform.io/providers/Mastercard/restapi/latest/docs) - Use of a rest api within the terraform lifecycle.
+* [Ansible provider by Ansible](https://registry.terraform.io/providers/ansible/ansible/latest/docs) - Execute ansible resources within the terraform lifecycle.

 ## Compatibility